Insights

 What edge finishes are available for veneer Stone?

-Edge finish is how each veneer piece is cut at the top, bottom, and ends.
-Different combinations produce very different looks:
+Edge finish is how each veneer piece is finished on the tops, bottoms, and ends.
+The atomic finishes:

 What edge profiles do you offer for caps and coping?

-Coping and cap Stones are fabricated with a specific edge profile — the finished outside edge visible on the wall, sill, or counter.
-Standard profiles:
+Coping, cap, step, tread, and architectural pieces are fabricated with a specific edge profile, the finished outside edge visible on the wall, sill, counter, or stair.
+The canonical profiles:

 Coping typically also includes a wash (a 1–2° top slope to shed water) and a drip edge (an undercut groove on the underside) to keep water off the face of the wall.
 We detail the profile on the shop ticket before fabricating, and can cut a profile sample for approval on larger or custom jobs.